Professional Reviews

 It’s important to note that having a particular percentage of Native American ancestry in your DNA is typically not enough to claim tribal affiliation.
 Many tribes consider membership based on your documented family history and participation.

-Using tests from companies like Ancestry are best suited for satiating your curiosity about your lineage or to get hints about where to conduct further research.
+Using tests from companies like Ancestry is best suited for satiating your curiosity about your lineage or to get hints about where to conduct further research.

 Can Native American ancestry DNA tests tell me which side of my family is indigenous?